Read This First

 Prompt 1: Is there anything intrinsically valuable about biological diversity?

-The central claim is this: Biological diversity, or biodiversity, is considered intrinsically valuable for several reasons.
+In plain terms: Biological diversity, or biodiversity, is considered intrinsically valuable for several reasons.

 Many believe that living organisms have a right to exist, regardless of their utility to humans.
 This view argues that all forms of life are valuable and deserve protection because they are part of the natural world.